 - An economic good (such as a product of mining)

-- Something valued or useful
+- Something valuable or useful

 - Something that is used for exchange within a market

 Depending on the context, a commodity can be many things.
-Crude oil, corn, copper and livestock are examples of commodities frequently traded throughout the world.
+Crude oil, corn, copper, and livestock are examples of commodities frequently traded throughout the world.

 One key defining feature of a commodity is that its core value stems from its physical makeup.
 For example, corn, because of its physical makeup, can be food for people and animals.
 Copper is useful for conducting electricity.
 Crude oil provides energy to keep the world running.